Prakashg7021/20240420-chat-with-mysql/README.md

 Now, let’s set up the database.
 We will use both SQLite and MySQL to demonstrate how to chat with a database using Python and LangChain.
 I am including both databases because SQLite is easy to set up and use, while MySQL is widely used in production.

-Certainly!
-Below is a breakdown of each line of code with explanations for your README.md:
+# Below is a breakdown of each line of code with explanations

 ```python
 import os